 Dark Temple of Genunken, Himalayan Mountains, Tibet (Core reality); Mid-12th century

 POWERS, ABILITIES, WEAPONS & TOOLS

-Dairyu possesses a sonic projection voice on super-strength level.
-Also able to cause deafness with his “dragon roar” scream.
+Dairyu can produce a sonic projection through his voice at a super-strength level.
+He is also able to cause deafness with his “dragon roar” scream.

 YEAR 11, DAY 76